 Fall Convocations have a special appeal for many CSL members.
 Although highlighted by praying the daily offices and celebrating the Eucharist and member-formation milestones (as are spring convocations), fall convocations are more contemplative in nature and are less focused on conducting business.
-New members can often play a more visible role at these gatherings and mature members have more time to experiment with different spiritual practices and to lead discussion groups or be bathed in silence.
+New members can often play a more visible role at these gatherings and more senior members have time to experiment with different spiritual practices and to lead discussion groups or be bathed in silence.